tkinsoon/aclp-b5-9-m1-lab/topic-1.md

 ### B. Pre-Requisites

-You need to login with your Google account to complete this case study
+You need to login with your Google Email ID to complete this case study.
+Please ping your Instructor if you do not have any Google Email ID

 ### C. Steps